rickyyamamotos/access/README.md

    <BR>
    <BR>
    <BR>
-   After receiving your ID, all the documents in this GitHub account will be available that include:<BR>
+   After receiving your ID, all the documents in this GitHub account will be available including:<BR>
    <UL>
       <LI> "Automation scripts" developed and implemented during the course of my work.<BR>
       <LI> "Procedures" developed and implemented during the course of my work.<BR>